Websites and Email addresses all use a domain name

 So if you owned the domain easykey.uk you could use it as follows:

-To use your domain for Email Addresses:
+To use the domain for Email Addresses it could be:

 It is common for this address to automatically change after you have typed in an address.
 This is because some website addresses are set to forward you on to another address or sub address.
 Try www.flash.com and watch what happens to the address in the address bar.